Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Experimental Results

 \section{Experimental Results}

 The trajectories of H-MAN\textsubscript{1} and H-MAN\textsubscript{2}, manipulated by HEBI\textsubscript{1} and HEBI\textsubscript{2} respectively, under different conditions are illustrated in Fig.~\ref{fig:raw_plot}.
-Qualitatively, when the stiffness is $0.5\KXY$, the tracking performance does not display a clear trend across varying haptic delays.
-However, when the stiffness is increased to $4\KXY$, the trajectories distort noticeably with a haptic delay of $2\DXY$, indicating that higher interactive stiffness could increase system vulnerability to the delay.
+Qualitatively, at a lower stiffness of $0.5\KXY$, tracking performance shows no clear trend across varying haptic delays.
+However, at a high stiffness of $4\KXY$, the trajectories distort noticeably under the haptic delay of $2\DXY$.
+This implies that higher interactive stiffness increases system vulnerability to delay.

-Quantitative analysis, shown in Fig.~\ref{fig:experiment_analysis} and Table \ref{tab:experiment_results}, supports these observations.
-In the Unconnected Mode, HEBI\textsubscript{1} outperforms HEBI\textsubscript{2} significantly ($p<0.001$, pairwise comparison of TE\textsubscript{1} and TE\textsubscript{2} under UM), demonstrating that the initial skill of HEBI\textsubscript{2} was substantially reduced by the disturbance.
-Arrows in Table \ref{tab:experiment_results} indicate significant differences between each condition and the performance of HEBI\textsubscript{2} with Unconnected Mode ($p<0.05$ for pairwise comparisons with TE\textsubscript{2} under UM).
-Interaction with a higher-skilled partner via a stiffness of 142\,N/m allows HEBI\textsubscript{2} to perform better than in isolation (TE\textsubscript{2}: $p<0.05$ for CM-142-0 versus UM).
-However, introducing delays under this stiffness significantly deteriorates performance (TE\textsubscript{2}: $p<0.05$ for CM-142-84, CM-142-167, and CM-142-334 versus UM).
+Quantitative analysis supports thesis visual observations (see Fig.~\ref{fig:experiment_analysis} and Table \ref{tab:experiment_results}).
+Pairwise comparisons evaluated via the non-parametric Wilcoxon rank-sum test reveal that in the Unconnected Mode, HEBI\textsubscript{1} outperforms HEBI\textsubscript{2} significantly ($p<0.001$, pairwise comparison of TE\textsubscript{1} and TE\textsubscript{2} under UM).
+This demonstrates that the haptic disturbance substantially degraded the initial skill of HEBI\textsubscript{2}.
+Arrows in Table \ref{tab:experiment_results} denote significant deviations from the TE\textsubscript{2} Unconnected Mode baseline ($p<0.05$ for pairwise comparisons with TE\textsubscript{2} under UM).
+Interacting with the expert via a high stiffness of 142\,N/m improves HEBI\textsubscript{2} performance over isolated operation (TE\textsubscript{2}: $p<0.05$ for CM-142-0 versus UM).
+However, introducing delays under this high stiffness significantly deteriorates performance (TE\textsubscript{2}: $p<0.05$ for all CM-142 delay conditions versus UM).